lucentlabz/solana-web3.js/packages/rpc-spec/README.md

 An object that exposes all of the functions described by `TRpcMethods`, and fulfils them using `TRpcTransport`.
 Calling each method returns a `PendingRpcRequest<TResponse>` where `TResponse` is that method's response type.

-### `RpcRequest`

-An object that describes the elements of a JSON RPC request.
-It consists of the following properties:

--   `methodName`: The name of the JSON RPC method to be called.
--   `params`: The parameters to be passed to the JSON RPC method.

-### `RpcRequestTransformer`

-A function that accepts an `RpcRequest` and returns another `RpcRequest`.
-This allows the `RpcApi` to transform the request before it is sent to the JSON RPC server.

-### `RpcResponse`

-A type that represents the response from a JSON RPC server.
-This could be any sort of data which is why `RpcResponse` defaults to `unknown`.
-You may use a type parameter to specify the shape of the response — e.g. `RpcResponse<{ result: number }>`.

-### `RpcResponseTransformer`

-A function that accepts an `RpcResponse` and returns another `RpcResponse`.
-This allows the `RpcApi` to transform the response before it is returned to the caller.

 ### `RpcApi<TRpcMethods>`

-For each of `TRpcMethods` this object exposes a method with the same name that maps between its input arguments and a `RpcApiRequestPlan<TResponse>` that describes how to prepare a JSON RPC request to fetch `TResponse`.
+For each of `TRpcMethods` this object exposes a method with the same name that maps between its input arguments and a `RpcRequest<TResponse>` that describes how to prepare a JSON RPC request to fetch `TResponse`.

 ### `RpcApiMethods`

 This is a marker interface that all RPC method definitions must extend to be accepted for use with the `RpcApi` creator.

-### `RpcApiRequestPlan`
+### `RpcRequest`

-This type allows an `RpcApi` to describe how a particular request should be issued to the JSON RPC server.
+This type describes how a particular request should be issued to the JSON RPC server.
 Given a function that was called on a `Rpc`, this object gives you the opportunity to:

 -   customize the JSON RPC method name in the case that it's different than the name of that function
 -   define the shape of the JSON RPC params in case they are different than the arguments provided to that function